 The sticky summers of plains can be a bit disturbing and Ziro is the perfect escape with pleasant weather and mesmerizing scenic beauty.
 However, if you want to capture the spectacle of Zirpo in winter, then, the best time to visit is October and December.

-4. Ziro Puto.
-It’s a hillock and this place is known for the establishment of India’s first independent administrative centre.
+It’s a hillock and this place is known for the establishment of India’s first independent administrative center.
 Alongside, also famous as Army Puto, the army cantonment was built here in the 1960s.
-Appreciate the beautiful views of Apatani plateau from the hillock.
+Appreciate the beautiful views of the Apatani plateau from the hillock.

-6. Gandhi Market.
 The popular market is mostly known for Only-Female Sellers.
-The market is filled with local items like meat, tea leaves, dry fish, vegetables etc. It is one of the plastic-free markets in the town where the products are wrapped in leaves ensuring the highest ecological standards.
+The market is filled with local items like meat, tea leaves, dry fish, vegetables, etc. It is one of the plastic-free markets in the town where the products are wrapped in leaves ensuring the highest ecological standards.

-By Air.
 Ziro does not have its own airport in the area.
-The Nearest airport is the Tezpur Airport which is a domestic airport.
-It is 266 kilometres away from the Ziro.
-The airport is well-connected to neighbour cities.
-Another airport is Guwahati International Airport which is well-connected to major cities of India such as Delhi, Mumbai, Kolkata and Chennai.
-It is approximately 433 kilometres away from Ziro.
+The nearest airport is the Tezpur Airport which is a domestic airport.
+It is 266 kilometers away from the Ziro.
+The airport is well-connected to neighboring cities.
+Another airport is Guwahati International Airport which is well-connected to major cities of India such as Delhi, Mumbai, Kolkata, and Chennai.
+It is approximately 433 kilometers away from Ziro.

-By Road.
-Ziro town is well-connected with Guwahati by NH27 and NH15 and is just 470 kilometres away.
+Ziro town is well-connected with Guwahati by NH27 and NH15 and is just 470 kilometers away.
 One can hire a taxi from Guwahati to Ziro.
 It will take approx 7 hours to reach the town.
-Also, government bus service is available from Guwahati.
+Also, a government bus service is available from Guwahati.
 Though, it can be challenging when it comes to safety.

-By Rail.
-The closest railway station is Naharlagun Railway Station which is 95 kilometres away from Ziro.
-The railway station serves with regular trains from another neighbour cities such as Guwahati, Kamakhya, Changsari, Tangla, etc. if you are travelling from other major cities in India like Delhi, Mumbai, Kolkata or Bengaluru, first you have to deboard at Guwahati Railway Station.
+The closest railway station is Naharlagun Railway Station which is 95 kilometers away from Ziro.
+The railway station serves with regular trains from other neighboring cities such as Guwahati, Kamakhya, Changsari, Tangla, etc. if you are traveling from other major cities in India like Delhi, Mumbai, Kolkata, or Bengaluru, first you have to deboard at Guwahati Railway Station.
 Then, you can take trains towards Naharlagun Railway Station.